ASME-ground-robot/2021-22/README.md

 ## Installation instructions
+The software is based on ROS-Melodic on Ubuntu 18.04.

   1. Open up a terminal on your linux machine.
   2. mkdir -p ~/catkin_ws/src (some simulations/packages in the folder will need to be recreated because of workspace name change)